 Previous caps on financial aid for the five-week session have again been lifted this year and all financial aid will be entirely need based.
 We know the financial effects of Covid have been far-reaching, and we want to do everything possible to make the longer sessions possible for your child.

 Due to the challenges of travelling in a region with low vaccination rates and high rates of COVID transmission, we have made the difficult and sad decision to cancel our Food and Farm Road Trip (New Orleans) for 2022.
+In it’s place, we now offer the Eden Israel Experience.

 In its place, we are working on an exciting new travel program for rising 11th graders.
 We will announce the destination, dates, and details in November.